Hrushi20/WasmEdge-FFMPEG/README.md

 1. [WasmEdge-FFMPEG](https://github.com/Hrushi20/WasmEdge-FFMPEG)
 <br> Contains Ffmpeg Plugin that acts as a bridge between WasmEdge and Ffmpeg C API.

-2. [ffmpeg-rust](https://github.com/Hrushi20/ffmpeg-rust)<br> Uses the WasmEdgeFfmpeg plugin to execute Ffmpeg C API functions.
+2. [ffmpeg-rust](https://github.com/Hrushi20/ffmpeg-rust)<br> Uses the WasmEdgeFfmpeg plugin built in `WasmEdge-FFMPEG` and executes Ffmpeg C API functions.

 The Ffmpeg plugin is compiled into a shared library and can then be used in wasmedge runtime.